pgorecki/lato/docs/index.rst

     assert result == "Hello Mr Bob"

 The ``Application.execute()`` passes the command to a designated handler.
-It should be noted that the first parameter of a command handler must be a command, and the remaining parameters are resolved as dependencies.
+It should be noted that the first parameter of a command handler is a command, and the remaining parameters are resolved from application dependencies.

 Integration with a web framework
 --------------------------------

-Let's see how **Lato** fits into frameworks.
+**Lato** is web framework agnostic.
+Let's see how it fits into our framework of choice - FastAPI:

 ..  code-block:: python